grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 The procedure below configures MinIO as the local storage option managed by the Helm chart.
 However, you can use a other storage provides.
 Refer to the Optional storage section below.

+The Helm chart values provided include the basic MinIO set up values.
+If you need to customize them, the steps below walk you through which sections to update.
+If you do not need to change the values, you can skip this section.

-1. Update the configuration options in `custom.yaml` for your configuration.
+1. Optional: Update the configuration options in `custom.yaml` for your configuration.

    ```yaml
    ---